ulrikdamm/Sqlable/README.md

 ## Who made this?

 I did.
-My name is Ulrik Flænø Damm, I’m an iOS developer at Robocat in Copenhagen.
+My name is Ulrik Flænø Damm, I’m an iOS and Unity developer at Northplay in Copenhagen.
 You can [follow me on Twitter](https://twitter.com/ulrikdamm), or visit [my website](https://ufd.dk).

 If you want to contribute with code or ideas, open some issues or submit some pull requests!